 Symposium on Market Fragmentation in Europe

 As dark pools, systematic internalisers, and periodic auctions capture large market shares in European equities trading, the market fragmentation (critics call it "hyperfragmentation") is widely debated.
 On May 4, 2022, I co-organized a symposium on this topic with the Swedish Securities Markets Association.
 The event featured presentations of recent academic papers about the effects of… Continue reading Symposium on Market Fragmentation in Europe

-In a new paper, I challenge the use of the spread midpoint when measuring the effective spread.
+Accurate liquidity measurement is important for liquidity timing and order routing.
+One of the most prevalent measures is the effective spread, defined as the percentage difference between the transaction price and the bid-ask spread midpoint.
+In a paper recently accepted for publication in Journal of Financial Economics, I challenge the use of the spread midpoint to gauge the fundamental value when measuring the effective spread.
 I show that the use of the midpoint leads to an overestimation of the “true” effective spread.

 I am one of the organizers for a new online seminar series in market microstructure -- The Microstructure Exchange.
 We plan to have academic webinars every Tuesday, featuring the latest research on financial market structure.
 For more information and registration, the website is at https://microstructure.exchange/

 Jag skriver på DI Debatt (20 mars) att förslag om blankningsförbud och börsstängning som kommer nu i Covid19-krisen bör avvisas.
 Här lite extramaterial, som inte fick plats i tidningen.
 Bakgrund Blankningsförbud har den senaste veckan införts i Sydkorea, Spanien, Frankrike, Italien och Belgien (Bloomberg, FT) Jag har inte sett att någon börs stängt helt, men NYSE… Continue reading Stäng inte börsen